-Samples from 125-150 adult males and females were analyzed on the Piccolo blood chemistry analyzer to determine the reference interval for the electrolytes.
-These ranges were calculated based on the 95% reference interval estimated from the combined (overall) values obtained from the reference subjects.
-These intervals are provided as a guideline only.
+Samples from 125-150 adult males and females were analyzed for electrolytes on the Piccolo Blood Chemistry Analyzer and 69 adult males and females were analyzed on the Piccolo Xpress® chemistry analyzer for CRP to determine the reference intervals.
+The electrolyte ranges were calculated based on the 95% reference interval estimated from the combined (overall) values obtained from the reference subjects and the CRP range was based on demonstrated transferability of the reference intervals from the Beckman.
+47 These intervals are provided as a guideline only.
 It is recommended that your office or institution establish normal ranges for your particular patient population.